Launching dynamic pricing:

 Parameter 1.
 Identical promos

-Ideally, if in these stores all mutually influencing categories have the same promotions, not only the pilot categories.
+Ideally, all mutually influencing categories should have the same promotions, not just the pilot categories.

 Simplified example:

-During the pilot, they ran a promotion for sauces in the test hypermarket.
-Pesto, bolognese and other "dressings" for pasta and noodles were offered at half the regular price.
-Many shoppers decided to take the opportunity and try the sauces.
-They also bought pasta, because the sauces were intended for cooking pasta dishes.
+During the pilot, a promotion for sauces was introduced in the test hypermarket.
+Pesto, bolognese, and other accompaniments for pasta and noodles were offered at half the regular price.
+Many customers took advantage of the promotion and purchased pasta to cook with the discounted sauces.

-The control store didn't have any discounts for sauces at that time.
+The control store did not offer any discounts on sauces during this time.

-At the end of the pilot, the test hypermarket's sales, revenue and gross profit by the "pasta" category had significantly exceeded the performance of the control hypermarket.
+At the end of the pilot, the test hypermarket's sales, revenue, and gross profit for the "pasta" category significantly outperformed the control hypermarket.

-But the real reason for the increase was the sauce promotions, not dynamic pricing.
+However, the real reason for the increase was the sauce promotion, not dynamic pricing.

-The reverse situation is also possible.
-If they run the "sauce promos" only in the control store, in the test store the results of dynamic pricing will be underestimated or even negative.
+The opposite situation is also possible: if the "sauce promos" were only offered in the control store, the test store's dynamic pricing results could be underestimated or even negative.

 To-dos for the pilot project manager: